Dr. Arthur Zampella

 1917-1992

-Arthur Dante Louis Zampella was a prominent physician, public servant and medical educator.
-He maintained a private medical practice with a concentration in geriatric care in the State of New Jersey from 1947 to 1992.
+Arthur Dante Louis Zampella was a physician, public servant, and medical educator.
+From 1947 to 1992, he maintained a private medical practice in New Jersey with a focus on geriatric care.

 Tom Parisi

-"Dr Arthur Zampella has proven himself to be an outstanding, quiet servant who has earned the most profound respect and gratitude from his fellow citizens."
+"Dr. Arthur Zampella was an outstanding, quiet servant who earned the profound respect and gratitude of his fellow citizens."

 Stephen Sweeny